decorative graphic

 Virtual Orientation

-To ensure your success in the program, students will meet virtually for a 1-day orientation where they will meet administrative staff, learn more about student services and success initiatives, and engage in community building with their cohort.
-In addition, students will complete an asynchronous orientation course in Canvas as a means to introduce them to the navigation of MICA’s administrative tools as well as inform them of academic services available through MICA.
+To ensure student success in the program, students will complete an asynchronous orientation course in Canvas as a means to introduce them to the navigation of MICA’s administrative tools as well as inform them of academic services available through MICA.
 The content and assignments in the orientation course are designed to be an introduction to the program as well as a resource throughout the students’ time at MICA.

 0